Electric Vehicle Fleet and Charging Infrastructure Planning: Achieving Optimal Performance

-Three events can change the system state.
-Namely, picking up an incoming customer, finishing service, and gaining one unit of charge.
-We describe the system's transitions due to these events and their relationship to \eqref{eq:odes-power-d} next.
+The system state changes through three events: customer pickup, service completion, and charging progress.
+We next describe these transitions and their relation to \eqref{eq:odes-power-d}.

 \emph{Pickup:} For $j \in \{1, \hdots, \Nt\}$, $\XC_j$ reduces by one, and $\XB_j$ increases by one if an EV with SoC at most $j$ picks up an incoming customer.
 The probability of this event is $p_0(t) - p_j(t)$.
-As the arrival rate of admitted customers is $\tilde{\lambda} I(t)$, $\XC_j$ reduces and, $\XB_j$ increases with rate $\tilde{\lambda} I(t)(p_0(t) - p_j(t)).$
+As the arrival rate of admitted customers is $\lambda I(t)$, $\XC_j$ reduces and, $\XB_j$ increases with rate $\lambda I(t)(p_0(t) - p_j(t)).$

-\emph{Finish Service:} For $j \in \{1, \hdots, \Nt\}$, $\XB_j$ reduces by one, and $\XC_{j-1}$ increases by one if an EV with SoC at most $j$ finishes a trip request (pick-up, travel to a destination, and drive to a charger).
+\emph{Finish Service:} For $j \in \{1, \hdots, \Nt\}$, $\XB_j$ reduces by one, and $\XC_{j-1}$ increases by one if an EV with SoC at most $j$ finishes a trip request (pickup, travel to a destination, and drive-to-charger).
 As a total of $\XB_j$ EVs are finishing service with rate $\mu(t)$, these transitions happen with rate $\XB_j(t) \mu(t).$

 \emph{Charge:} For $j \in \{0, \hdots, \Nt-1\}$, $\XC_j$ reduces by one if an EV with SoC equal to $j$ gains one unit of charge.
-Note that $r_d T_B$ corresponds to the total SoC in [KWh] that a vehicle expends during a trip.
+Note that $r_d T_B$ corresponds to the total SoC in [kWh] that a vehicle expends during a trip.
 Hence, while charging, it takes $(r_d T_B)/r_c$ hours to gain the SoC required for a trip.
 Since there are $\tXC_j(t)- \tXC_{j-1}(t)$ charging vehicles that have SoC exactly $j$, $\XC_j(t)$ decreases at rate $(\tXC_j(t)-\tXC_{j-1}(t))/(rT_B).$

 We obtain \eqref{eq:powerd-1} by combining the pickup and service rates.
 Similarly, we get \eqref{eq:powerd-2} by combining the pickup, service, and charge rate.
-Equations \eqref{eq:powerd-3} and \eqref{eq:powerd-4} are similar to Equations \eqref{eq:powerd-1} and \eqref{eq:powerd-2} with the difference that fully charged vehicles do not gain more SoC, and fully discharged ones cannot serve incoming customers.
+Equations \eqref{eq:powerd-3} and \eqref{eq:powerd-4} are similar to Equations \eqref{eq:powerd-1} and \eqref{eq:powerd-2}, with the difference that fully charged vehicles do not gain more SoC, and fully discharged ones cannot serve incoming customers.